csiro-robotics/Reg-NF/README.md

 * table
 * willow_table

 To use the older models run `pip install torchmetrics==0.11.4 lpips`.
 To revert back run `pip install torchmetrics==1.4.0`.
-For simplicity we recommend training new models from scratch with the data provided.
+For simplicity we recommend training new models from scratch with the raw image data provided.